Chess^Summit features a team talented authors from across the country. Learn more about our Resident Authors and their previous achievements below!

 Beilin Li – Beilin is a junior at Carnegie Mellon University from West Lafayette, IN.
 He took a break from chess following elementary school, but returned to regular competition in 2014, gaining 800 rating points over the next two years.
 In April 2017, Beilin earned the National Master title.
 In 2017, Beilin served as co-manager of the Pittsburgh Pawngrabbers for the PRO Chess League.

 Grant Xu – Grant is a ninth-year player from the Boston area and sophomore at Carnegie Mellon University.
 His accomplishments include a pair of state scholastic championships, a pair of state blitz championships, and three consecutive Pennsylvania State Championships (2015-2017).
 Grant’s immediate goal is to break 2400 in the near future.

 Vanessa Sun – Vanessa is a novice chess player but has followed chess news intently for years.
 She volunteers at the United States Chess School and does freelance chess journalism for sites such as Chess Club Live and US Chess.
 After covering the 2016 World Chess Championship, she will be writing about other elite events in the near future.

 David Brodsky – David is a high school freshman.
 He learned to play chess at the age of 6 and has loved the game ever since.
 At 11 years old, he earned the FM title by winning the North American Youth U12.
-After a turbulent 2015 and early 2016, he got his first IM Norm in June 2016, a miraculous GM Norm later that year, and his third and last IM Norm at the Philadelphia Open in April (link).
-An IM-Elect, David’s goal is to reach 2400 FIDE and get the IM title.
+After a turbulent 2015 and early 2016, he got his first IM Norm in June 2016, a miraculous GM Norm later that year, and his third and last IM Norm at the Philadelphia Open in April.
+In 2017, David earned the International Master title.